Visit the Today’s Air Quality page or call 311 for more information on the Air Quality Health Index.

 Halton Region owns 12 water treatment plants.
-These plants provide 65,758,000 cubic metres of clean drinking water every day.
-That's equal to 72 Olympic-sized swimming pools!
+These plants provide 65,758,000 cubic metres of clean drinking water each year.
+That's equal to 72 Olympic-sized swimming pools every day!

 Locate our water treatment plants, pumping stations, reservoirs and municipal wells on the map: